Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ---

-## File structure for code packaging 1/2
+## Folder structure for packaging 1/3

 Four places where naming is relevant: